 Sorry, but this gets the actual rating for all Munchkin games.
 "Munchkin" Munchkin works because the theme and gameplay are organically intertwined in a perfectly appropriate dance of mechanic and experience.
 It models the fantasy RPG gone wrong brilliantly.

-This reskinning of the original feels less like a blood-thirsty monk with a Six-Demon Bag and more like your obese, recently divorced uncle with low back pain: it just doesn't work.
+This reskinning of the original feels less like a blood-thirsty monk with a Six-Demon Bag and more like your recently divorced uncle with low back pain: it just doesn't work.

 Not quite as much fun as fantasy Munchkin.
 Perhaps my nerd credentials need to be checked.